A. D. Loganathan

-Loganadan (spelled 'Loganathan' in most historical references) attended the RBANM'S School and subsequently the Central College of Bangalore before enrolling as a student of medicine in the Madras Medical College and later training in London as a doctor of tropical diseases.
+Loganadan attended the Central College of Bangalore before enrolling as a student of medicine in the Madras Medical College and later training in London as a doctor of tropical diseases.

 History

 Loganathan received a temporary commission as a lieutenant into the Indian Medical Service on 27 August 1917, and was later promoted temporary Captain.
 He was appointed to a regular commission in the Indian Medical Service 1 March 1922.
 He was promoted Major 27 February 1929.
 Loganadan served during World War I.

 By April 1940 he had been promoted Lieut-Col 15 December 1939.

 During World War II, Loganadan joined the Indian National Army following the fall of Singapore and joined the Azad Hind Government under Subhas Chandra Bose to free India from British rule.
 He was also appointed the Governor of the Andamans and Nicobar Islands during its brief occupation during World War II when it was transferred to Azad Hind authority from the Japanese Navy.

 Bad health and severe differences with the Japanese Forces of Occupation led ultimately to Loganadan relinquishing authority and returning to Burma.
 Later, towards the end of the successful Allied Burma Campaign, Loganadan was appointed the G.O.C(General officer commanding) of the Indian National Army's Burma Command as the Azad Hind Government withdrew from Rangoon.
-Without a regular police force or security forces, his troops, an INA Contingent 6,000 strong INA contingent formally surrendered to released British PoWs held in the city and manned the Burmese Capital, successfully maintaining law and order between 24 April and 4 May 1945.
+Without a regular police force or security forces, his troops, an INA Contingent 6,000 strong, formally surrendered to released British PoWs held in the city and manned the Burmese Capital, successfully maintaining law and order between 24 April and 4 May 1945.

 Loganadan was later repatriated to India and held at the Red Fort as preparations for were made to try the men of the Indian National Army for treason.
 He returned to his family in Bangalore in 1946 after the completion of the trials and his acquittal.
 He was however removed from the Indian Army as a Lt-Col, IMS in the London Gazette 20 September 1946.
 He declined a diplomatic assignment to New Zealand under the Nehru Government because of failing health.